vaughnroyko/Omnibot/README.md

 # Omnibot
 A highly configurable twitch chat bot made with Node.js & tmi.js.

-## WARNING!!!
+## Warning!
-### Use at your own risk!
+### Use at your own risk
-The current versions of Omnibot are very unstable as we change the API very frequently (and also break things pretty often).
-We're not responsible for any harm this version may cause.
+The current versions of Omnibot are unstable.
+We change the API very frequently (and also break things pretty often).
+Unit tests are coming eventually, and when that happens it'll go much smoother.
+At the moment, tho, it's still kinda a mess.
+This is just a disclaimer, you can use this version if you like.
+It'll probably work fine!
+But keep in mind that we're not responsible for any harm this version may cause.
 To you, your computer, or your twitch chat.
 Thanks. <3

 ## Using Omnibot